sassoftware/event-provenance-registry/INSTRUCTIONS.md

 At this point, you will have a new Git repository that is populated with all of the new project template content.

 **NOTE:** You should delete the INSTRUCTIONS.md file from your project before committing your changes.

+## Preparing your project for review

+Before submitting your project for review, please see [releasing a project](https://gitlab.sas.com/techoffice/open-source-guide/blob/master/docs/creating/RELEASING.md) for more information about releasing a new SAS open source project.

+**NOTE:** You must complete the steps outlined in the [release checklist](https://gitlab.sas.com/techoffice/open-source-guide/-/blob/master/docs/creating/RELEASING.md#release-checklist) before submitting your project for review.

 ## Source Code Headers